munificent/craftinginterpreters/book/the-lox-language.md

 At the same time, I don't want to drag you through reams of language lawyering and specification-ese before you get to touch your text <span name="home">editor</span>.
 So this will be a gentle, friendly introduction to Lox.
-It will leave out of a lot of details and edge cases.
+It will leave out a lot of details and edge cases.
 We've got plenty of time for those later.

 <aside name="home">